davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.4.6 =

+* Added a web form version of the Toastmasters International application, with workflow for digital signature by applicant and officer, online payment, and creation of website account for new member.

+= 3.4.5 =

+* Updates to the online evaluation form screen.
+* Member listing on dashboard can be sorted to show newest members first.

 = 3.4.3 =